 - Right-click any variable in the model and select Parameter to make the variable a model parameter.

 An indicator (P) is displayed above the variable to indicate it is a model parameter, and a check mark displays next to Parameter in the variable context menu.

 Run the model

-- Click Run in the ModelBuilder ribbon tab to run the entire model.
+- Click Run in the ModelBuilder > Run ribbon tab to run the entire model.

 While the tools in the model are running, a progress window displays to indicate which process is running and any messages.
 As a model is running, the actively running tool is highlighted in red.

 Tools and outputs that are run successfully are displayed with a drop shadow.
-Any output variables that have been marked as model parameters will be added to the last active map.
+Any output variables that have been marked Add To Display will be added to the last active map.